amlosman/FrameworkWithCucumber/README.md

 * Browser: Chrome, Firefox, or any other browser supported by Selenium WebDriver.
  #### Project Structure

-1. Pages Package : this contains all pages as class
+1. Pages Package: this contains all pages as a class
-2. Utilities Package: this package contains
+2. Utilities Package: This package contains
     * Helper Package:
-        * ElementActions: To interact with element
+        * ElementActions: To interact with an element
         * ScrollingActions: To scroll in page
         * VerifyAction: To verify actions
-        * WebBrowsers: To change selected browser
+        * WebBrowsers: To change the selected browser

-    * Readers : To read files
+    * Readers Package: To read files
-3. Runner package : To Run features
+3. Runner package: To Run features
 4. stepDef package: To define steps
 5. Hooks: To set before and after configuration
 6. Feature package: To add feature files
 7. Cucumber.properties: To generate cucumber report
-8. Test Config.properties: To set config
+8. Test Config.properties: To set the config
  ##### Project Setup
  1. Clone the Repository
  Clone this repository to your local machine: